 Our adventures are often the result of the Jeep Wrangler off-road capabilities and the small camping trailer we call home.
 Our Offroad Trips started in 2015, our camping adventures in the last century.
 With digital photography and GPS devices, it is now simpler to capture the moments.

 We met many travellers from around the Globe.
-This document is for you, it is a collection of all our stories we shared.
+This document is for you, it is a chronicle of our journey.
 We hope you find it helpful when you plan your trip.

 The highway that connects the Pacific Ocean with the Atlantic.
 This is not a single road.
 In most of Canada, there are two or more routes designated as the Trans-Canada Highway (TCH).

-We refer to Hwy 400 as the 'Trans-Canda' and Hwy 11 as the 'Eleven'.
+We refer to Hwy 17 as the 'Trans-Canada' and Hwy 11 as the 'Eleven'.
 The map on the right highlights the highways we travelled, some routes are part of the TCH.
-You can read and plan your Trans-Canada trip in more detail on the TCH Road Trip & Vacation Panner site.
+You can read and plan your Trans-Canada trip in more detail on the TCH Road Trip & Vacation Planner site.

 First time to Ontario?
 It is big, just over 1 million square kilometres big and covers about 10% of Canada.
 Ontario shares the border with the USA.
 The Great Lakes make up most of the border.
 The majority of people live along the south-eastern border to the USA.